meghanadhpulivarthi/rag_recipes/README.md

 ## Design Philosophy

 RAG Recipes operates on a simple principle: the package provides generic, reusable components while your project provides configuration, data, and project-specific customizations.
-All three CLI tools (`rag-index`, `rag-retrieve`, `rag-generate`) work from any directory with no directory dependencies.
+The CLI entrypoint (`rag-recipes`) works from any directory with no directory dependencies.

 ## Configuration Deep Dive